Page tree

 Image Measurement and Annotation

 Users can measure length and angles, annotate images, and select various region of interest tools.
 Region of interest tools show area, mean, and standard deviation calculations.
 "Probe" tool shows various pixel measurements (xy, SP, MO, etc).
-"Magnify" tool magnifies the region where mouse is left clicked and dragged.
-"Clear" button can be used to remove all annotations.
+"Magnify" tool magnifies the region where the mouse is left-clicked and dragged.
+The "Clear" button can be used to remove all annotations.

 Reports and Documents

-"View Report" button can be used to show report if exists.
+"View Report" button can be used to show the report if it exists.

 "Documents" button can be used to show DICOM Structured Report (SR) and Encapsulated PDF documents.